 Executive Coaching ROI

-If you're searching "executive coaching ROI," you're probably looking to build a business case for justifying your investment.
+Coaching ROI is a measure of the financial and performance return from investing in structured leadership coaching.
+If you’re researching coaching ROI, you’re probably looking to build a business case for justifying your investment.
 What you need is a practical number you can put in front of your manager or CFO, backed by research you and they can trust.

 Here’s the conservative number: executive coaching typically returns 3 to 7 times the initial investment.
 86% of organizations that tracked coaching ROI reported positive returns, with a median of 5 to 7x (ICF/PwC Global Coaching Client Study, 2024).
 A separate survey of 100 executives found an average return of roughly 6x the cost of coaching (ICF, 2023).